 A quick glance at your company LinkedIn page, or seeing a tweet from a sales rep all counts as a touchpoint.
-It’s therefore crucial to examine everything you’re doing to ensure the experience you provide is not only positive, but truly outstanding.
+It is, therefore, crucial to examine everything you’re doing to ensure the experience you provide is not only positive but, truly outstanding.

 Customer Experience Management (CEM)

 With CEM, what we’re talking about is the entire process of finding, defining, evaluating, improving and managing the various ways and means by which a person may interact with your company.

 While at first glance it may sound similar to customer relationship management, there is one big difference.
 Both involve gathering information about touchpoints, but with CEM you won’t be tracking a person who has already entered into the sales system and has started a relationship with.
 You’re looking at people who are unknown to you.

 It is about assessing ‘what do people think of us?’ rather than ‘how do they interact with us as customers?’

 The way you track your customer experience will depend on the various touchpoints you want to look at.
 Sometimes simple behaviour metrics will be all you need – such as engagement levels for your company Facebook page or Twitter account, whilst at other times you may want to use a survey to reveal what people who interact with your company really think.
 Just bear in mind that data collection isn’t always easy and great care needs to be taken when you’re deciding which data to include and how you’re going to get it.